Member

 How big is NZs citrus industry?

-Growers produce around 30,000 tonnes of citrus each year.
+In 2025, the total citrus volume for New Zealand was ~ 27,000 tonnes.
 To put this into perspective, world citrus production is 60 million tonnes.
 New Zealand’s contribution to global citrus production is less than 0.05%.

 Citrus industry in numbers